hisen630/my_stock/README.md

 1. Python 2.7 (Anaconda release is a better choice)
 2. MySQL 5.5+
 3. MySQL-python package (You could need to install the MySQL driver first)
-4. tushare 0.9+ -- A python package
+4. tushare 0.9+ -- A python package for downloading stock data
+5. dateutil -- A python package for handling date strings

 # Installation
 1. Setup your MySQL properly.